Skip to main content

 ): UseAsyncDataResT<DataT>;

-with three generic parameters:
+with three required generic parameters:

 • StateT — The type of global state content.